EXCLUSIVE-ValueAct calls for Seven & i to spin off 7-Eleven retail chain

 ValueAct said if there was no credible strategic plan, shareholders would expect the board to recommend to shareholders to accept an acquisition proposal if it "provides enough certainty of superior quantitative value."

-(Reporting by Svea Herbst-Bayliss in New York Editing by Greg Roumeliotis and Mark Potter)
+(Reporting by Svea Herbst-Bayliss in New York; Additional reporting by Ritsuko Shimizu; Editing by Greg Roumeliotis and Mark Potter)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))